Malaysia PM Anwar says will consider calling for GE if ally BN ‘chooses war’ in Johor

 However, there is also intensifying speculation that BN is set to call for early state polls both in Johor and Melaka.
 Johor’s state election is only due by mid-2027 while Melaka’s is due by early 2027.

+BN rules both states.
+It is the prerogative of a state’s ruler or governor to dissolve the state assemblies on the advice of the chief minister, who is typically from the state’s ruling party or coalition.

+The states of Negeri Sembilan, Selangor and Penang are ruled by PH, and these polls are due by October 2028.
+Meanwhile, Pahang is ruled by BN and polls are due by February 2028.

-Political analysts said BN has a strong incentive to call early state polls rather than align them with the next general election, as lower turnout in standalone contests tend to favour the incumbent while putting its main rival, PH, at a disadvantage.
+Political analysts said BN has a strong incentive to call early state polls in Johor and Melaka rather than align them with the next general election, as lower turnout in standalone contests tend to favour the incumbent while putting its main rival, PH, at a disadvantage.

 Although BN is aligned with PH at the federal level, they are rivals at the state level in Johor and Melaka.